Breast Cancer Awareness Month - Never Miss a Mammogram

 It’s October, that time of year when things get spooky and pink ribbons abound.
 What’s so scary about pink ribbons?
 Well, October is Breast Cancer Awareness Month, and pink ribbons are the symbol of breast cancer awareness, a disease that takes the lives of over 40,000 women every year.

-Here at Maiden Lane Medical, we’re women’s health advocates and want to empower all women to understand their health and get critical cancer screenings like mammograms that can save your life.
+Here at Maiden Lane Medical, we’re women’s health advocates and want to empower all women to understand their health and get critical cancer screenings like mammograms that can save their life.

 Get the facts about breast cancer.